dgmltn/Android-ShareEverywhere/README.md

 ### Requirements

- * [ActionBarSherlock](http://actionbarsherlock.com/) or [ActionBarCompat](http://developer.android.com/reference/android/support/v7/app/ActionBar.html)) if intended for Android versions prior to API 14
+ * [ActionBarSherlock](http://actionbarsherlock.com/) if intended for Android versions prior to API 14

 ## License